-Before creating a cloud account for GCloud/GCP on the Aviatrix controller, go through the steps below to make sure you have the credentials set up for API calls.
+Before creating a cloud account for GCloud/GCP on the Aviatrix controller, follow the steps below to make sure you have the credentials set up for API calls.

-Create a GCloud or GCP account (https://cloud.google.com/).
-Go on to the next step if you have already done so.
+1. Create a GCloud or GCP account (https://cloud.google.com/).
+Continue to the next step if you have already done so.

-Note that the controller supports multiple accounts with each one associated with a different GCloud projects, but there needs to be at least one to start with.
+The Controller supports multiple accounts with each account associated with a different GCloud projects, but there needs to be at least one account to start with.

-Create a project.
-Go on to the next step if you have already created one.
-Note the project ID will be used in referencing to the project by Aviatrix controller.
+2. Create a GCloud Project.
+Log in to your GCloud account at https://console.cloud.google.com/project and create a project.
+Continue to the next step if you have already created one.
+Note the project ID will be used in referencing to the project by the Aviatrix Controller.

-Enable Compute Engine API on the selected project,
+Enabling Compute Engine API on the Selected Project¶

 When you create a cloud account Aviatrix Controller for GCloud, you will be asked to upload a GCloud Project Credentials file.
-Below are the steps to download the credential file from the Google Developer Console.
+Follow the steps below to download the credential file from the Google Developer Console.

 Select the project you are creating credentials for.

-At Credentials, Click Create credentials, select Service account, as shown below
+At Credentials, Click Create credentials and select Service account as shown below.

 - Click Create.
-The credential file will be downloaded to your local computer.
+The credential file downloads to your local computer.

-It is recommended to create the service account with the Editor role as mentioned in Step 5.4 but in some cases an organization might want to further restrict permission for the service account.
-In such a situation Aviatrix recommendation is to have at least following roles assigned to service account so that Aviatrix can perform its functions properly.
-For instance managing the compute resources, route tables, firewall rules, shared service vpc network etc.
+We recommend creating the service account with the Editor role as mentioned, but in some cases an organization might want to further restrict permission for the service account.
+In such a situation Aviatrix recommendation is to have at least following roles assigned to service account so that Aviatrix can perform its functions properly, such as managing the compute resources, route tables, firewall rules, shared service VPC network, etc.